Double-X/DoubleX-RMMV-Superlative-Active-Time-Battle-SATB-/README.md

 2. Integration testing - An integration test will be run for every standalone feature

 3. System testing - A system test will be run for the whole plugin

+No test case will ever be fixed - All of them will be subject to change as their underlying scenario changes